 Grammarly has come a long way into making a better world for writers today, but a human editor for professional writing can’t be replaced.
 It is best used for commercial and casual writing.

 So it wouldn’t be ideal to use Grammarly for language mastery.
 You learn new words, improving your vocabulary, and correct your writing style.
 It isn’t intended for the next level of professional writing.

 Anyway, Grammarly and a real reader can’t be compared.
 They are not meant to be.
 There is no need to make a choice between them.
 They are both used for different purposes.

 Read about it on: When Should You Not Use Grammarly?

-Is Grammarly Premium Worth it: To be sure you have everything covered in your writing, to give it your best, there is nothing wrong with giving Grammarly a chance to help you.
-If you are deep into writing, then it is completely worth it! :)
+Is Grammarly Premium Worth it: To be sure you have everything covered in your writing, to give it your best, there is nothing wrong with giving Grammarly a chance to help you?
+When you are deep into writing, then it is completely worth it! :)